• Home

 In 2026, over a decade into the social media era, regulatory agencies in both China and the U.S. are doing something about the influencer misinformation crisis.
 And it’s kind of the same thing.

-Late last year, the Cyberspace Administration of China issued a sweeping regulation: any content creator discussing medicine, health, law, finance, or education must prove verified professional credentials before posting or going live.
+Late last year, the Cyberspace Administration of China issued a sweeping regulation: Any content creator discussing medicine, health, law, finance, or education must prove verified professional credentials before posting or going live.
 In essence: no degree, no license, no post.

 Suddenly, platforms like Douyin, Weibo, and Bilibili were put on the legal hook for enforcement, with fines reaching 100,000 yuan, or roughly $14,000, for violations.
-And as a result of the new regulation, millions of influencers who built massive followings dispensing skincare tips, investment strategies, and medical advice found their accounts frozen or under review overnight.
+And as a result of the new regulation, millions of influencers who built massive followings dispensing skin care tips, investment strategies, and medical advice found their accounts frozen or under review overnight.

-On April 3, the FTC published its FY 2026-2030 Strategic Plan, following much of the same groundwork.
+On April 3, the FTC published its FY 2026–30 Strategic Plan, following much of the same groundwork.
 The FTC plan’s first strategic goal targets health fraud as a top enforcement priority, alongside opioid recovery scams and deceptive medical marketing.
-It commits to pursuing fake reviews, bot-inflated engagement, and purchased followers: the manufactured social proof that allows unqualified creators to appear credible to millions.
+It commits to pursuing fake reviews, bot-inflated engagement, and purchased followers—the manufactured social proof that allows unqualified creators to appear credible to millions.
 It puts platforms on shared liability for hosting that deception (but only for branded content), somewhat mirroring China’s model of holding Douyin and Bilibili responsible for what their creators post.
-But compared to how China’s influencer regulations are going, the FTC’s five-year plan, although a step in the right direction, does leave users wondering how susceptible they are to claims online.
+But compared with how China’s influencer regulations are going, the FTC’s five-year plan, although a step in the right direction, does leave users wondering how susceptible they are to claims online.

 Same problem, different tools

 A striking similarity between the Chinese and American approaches to policing this kind of slop is how both regulations treat platforms.
-China made platforms legally responsible for verifying creator credentials: if a platform hosts uncredentialed health advice, the platform gets fined.
+China made platforms legally responsible for verifying creator credentials: If a platform hosts uncredentialed health advice, the platform gets fined.
 This very thing has been the target of President Donald Trump for years, with his crosshairs set on repealing Section 230, a law that gives social media platforms immunity from what people post online.
-Now, the FTC’s plan mirrors under its fake reviews rule, which holds both brands and the platforms that host manipulated reviews liable, not just the individual creator.
+Now, the FTC’s plan mirrors China’s under its fake reviews rule, which holds both brands and the platforms that host manipulated reviews liable, not just the individual creator.

 On AI-generated content, the FTC is building machine learning tools to identify deceptive posts at scale.
 China’s rule requires creators to label any AI-generated material upfront.
-The similarity continues with bot-inflated engagement metrics: both the FTC’s five-year plan and China’s new rules ban the use of purchased followers to artificially boost reviews.
+The similarity continues with bot-inflated engagement metrics: Both the FTC’s five-year plan and China’s new rules ban the use of purchased followers to artificially boost reviews.

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.